 Compute AAD as specified in 11.4.4.3 (BIP AAD construction).

-Compute AES-128-CMAC over the concatenation of (AAD || Management Frame Body including MME), and insert the 64-bit output into the MME MIC field.
+Compute an integrity value over the concatenation of (AAD || Management Frame Body including MME), and insert the output into the MME MIC field.
+For BIP, the integrity value is 64-bits and is computed using AES-128-CMAC; for BIP-GMAC-128, the integrity value is 128-bits and is computed using AES-128-GMAC; and, for BIP-GMAC-256, the integrity value is 256-bits and is computed using AES-256-GMAC.

 Compose the frame as the IEEE 802.11 header, management frame body, including MME, and FCS.
 The MME shall appear last in the frame body.